JamesB0415/Circumference-of-a-Circle-Tool/README.md

 ## Access to the tool ⬇️
 https://jamesb0415.github.io/Circumference-of-a-Circle-Tool/

+## How the Tool Works
+The circumfernce tool is used mainly to... well get the curcumference of a circle.

+In math there is a couple formulas used to get the circumfernce.

+C=PI2Radius
+C=PI*D
+D is for Diameter
+This Tool currently uses the first equation.
+Later builds I will add the section equation for users how may only have the diameter

 ### Features
 * All you need is your radius of the circle and you can get the circumference!